questianon/sdupdates/README.md

 🌷🕊🗓👋😛👋 leads to https://files.catbox.moe/7khxe0.png
 spoken squiggle: https://twitter.com/AI_Illust_000/status/1588838369593032706
 Anon: The emoji performs well in terms of semantic accuracy because it is only one character.

+According to an anon, the vae seems to be provide saturation/contrast and some line thickness (vae-ft-ema-56000-ema-pruned, https://huggingface.co/stabilityai/sd-vae-ft-ema-original/blob/main/vae-ft-ema-560000-ema-pruned.ckpt).
+Example (left with 56k, right with anything vae): https://i.4cdn.org/h/1669086238979897s.jpg

 Database of prompts: https://publicprompts.art/
 * Discord: https://discord.com/invite/jvQJFFFx26